Need tips to get motivated and stay focused on work, workouts or healthy eating? Get actionable tips in this post!

 - Long term: Running your first marathon.
 Short term: Increase your weekly mileage.

 Next, map out when you’ll work on those things!
 The way I do this is to make a list at the beginning of the week of EVERYTHING I need and want to accomplish, both personally and professionally.
+I do this using the Power Hour method I learned in this digital clutter course (which literally changed my life).
 Then, every single day, I look at that list and identify the top three things for that day.
-I use the Notes app on my computer to map out my day, literally hour by hour, detailing what I’m going to work on throughout the day.
-And then I do it all over again the next day, referencing my master list I made at the beginning of the week, and adding anything else that popped up.
+I use the TeuxDeux to map out my week and top tasks for each day.
+Anything I don’t finish automatically gets moved to the next day’s tasks.

 Create structure and accountability